The Terragrunt configuration file uses the same HCL syntax as OpenTofu/Terraform itself in terragrunt.hcl

 The locals

-block is used to define aliases for Terragrunt expressions that can be referenced within the configuration.
+block is used to define aliases for Terragrunt expressions that can be referenced elsewhere in configuration.

 The locals